 VIP Dinner Cruise with Bateaux Parisiens |

 Long ticket lines at the major museums can be discouraging, especially when you have so little time in Paris.
-Luckily, the Paris Museum Pass can help to avoid that discouragement.
-Not only do you save money and have unlimited access to something like 60 museums & attractions, you also get to skip those long ticket liness.
+The Paris Museum Pass can help to avoid that discouragement.
+Not only do you save money and have unlimited access to something like 60 Paris museums & attractions, you also get to skip those long ticket lines.
 Being able to walk past those lines is alone worth the cost of the pass.

 You've heard us say that Paris keeps getting better.
-That adage applies as well to the museums of Paris, where renovations and restorations keep them updated and refreshed.
-During the recent years, even with a pandemic an lockdown, there are ten museums in the city that are either brand new or have received facelifts — from one of the oldest museums in the city, Musée Carnavalet, to one of the newest, Bourse de Commerce.
+That adage applied as well to Paris museums in 2022, when renovations and restorations to keep them updated and refreshed were in full flow.
+During the early 2020s, even with a pandemic and lockdown, there were ten museums in the city that were either brand new or received facelifts — from one of the oldest museums in the city, Musée Carnavalet, to one of the newest, Bourse de Commerce.

 ![]() |